 Learning to code is much more than learning a specific language.
 It is also about acquiring computational thinking, which is a distinct way of reasoning that allows students to tackle problems, to break them down into solvable chunks and to devise algorithms to solve them.

 At our Programming from Thought to Code program we offer a comprehensive curriculum that emphasizes computational thinking, algorithms and problem-solving approaches, and uses a variety of age-appropriate languages.

 We invite older students to move on to our “Coding and Algorithms” sequence.
 In these classes, we teach using languages and environments that are right for the age and abilities.
 We start with visual languages and progress all the way up to professional ones like Java and Python.
 Finally, our upper school students are invited to take “Mathematics of Computer Science” and “Coding Contests Prep” classes.

 Our classes are the place where students and teachers learn together.
 An open-ended and interactive teaching style is the key to math-circle learning.

 Try not to lecture.
 Even though introducing new theory and techniques is an integral part of math circles, your sessions should be as interactive as possible.
 Score yourself: 1 point per minute you talk; 5 points per minute a student talks; 10 points per minute you argue with a student; 50 points per minute the students argue among themselves.”

 We study rigorous math, but we do it in a fun way.
 Our Junior circle student may bring in a brain teaser, or a teacher might divert the lesson to answer an unexpected question: what is an irrational number, or whether 0.9999… is equal to 1.
-Our intermediate student might come to class with a cool logic problem, or may inquire about the connection between binary and hex numbers.
+Our Math Circle student might come to class with a cool logic problem, or may inquire about the connection between binary and hex numbers.
 In this non-competitive atmosphere, many students thrive.
 As they work together, they develop friendships and appreciation for each other's personalities and learn from each other.